JoelOtter/git-branch-i/README.md

 I got cross that there's no `git branch --interactive`, so I made this.
 It's a very (very) simple curses-mode `git branch`/`git checkout` alternative which lets you switch branches quickly using the arrow and return keys.
+It also lets you delete branches without needing to type their name or use (_shudder_) a GUI.

 It should capture and pipe git output correctly.
 The attempt is to make it feel like as much of a 'real' Git tool as possible.